-Other financial assets at amortised cost include cash and cash equivalent and other receivables.
+Other financial assets at amortised cost include other receivables and deposits and bills receivables.
 Management considered that these have a low credit risk and did not make any provision for these other financial assets at amortised cost based on the historical settlement pattern of these other financial assets and the forward-looking recoverability analysis of the counterparties.
+The ECL is assessed to be close to zero.